-Reference to Previous Works
+References to Previous Works

-Many works on the Enuma Elish had been published and are made available for the general audience by various scholars.
-As far as we agreed in most of their studies, we also found discrepencies that were due to the lack of proper reference.
-Sumerianologists who worked on deciphering the tablets came out their theories that were based entirely on their own interpretation.
-In their bias view that Europe was actually the source of civilization, they portrays the Enuma Elish as the proof of the birth of European humanity.
-To explain the sudden emergence of the western civilization, they recoursed to the extraterrestial origin of the culture.
-In correlation to the Bible's book of Genesis, they further implicated that these extraterrestial-being were actually the gods of the Abrahamic schools.
-By doing so, they contradict the general conception of one God as taught by all Abrahamic religions.
-To resolve the problem, we shall present here our own interpretation of specific accounts as alternative or supplement to what had been provided by those previous studies.
-Since we had claimed connection of the world development to the Man and later the Meru Culture, we shall base our own analysis on both legacies that are still available today.
-Derived directly from the same cultures, Hindu and Buddhist cosmogonies were particularly helpful in providing additional information to explicit the real history behind the myth.
+Many works on the epic had been published and are made available for the general audience by various scholars.
+As far as we agreed in most of their works of deciphering the text and translation, we also found discrepancies in the historical interpretation that was due mostly to the lack of proper reference.
+Sumerianologs who worked on deciphering the tablets constructed their theories that were based entirely on their own perception.
+In their bias view that Europe was actually the source of the world civilization, they portrayed the Enuma Elish as the proof of the birth of European societies to explain the sudden emergence of the western civilization.
+On their own understanding, they recourse to the extraterrestrial origin of their culture.
+In correlation to the Bible's account of creation, they furthermore implicated that these extraterrestrial being were actually the gods of the Abrahamic religions.
+By doing so, they contradict the general conception of one God as claimed and accepted by all Middle Eastern Abrahamic schools and other religions of the world.

-The Genesis of Gods
+The Origin of Gods

 There were no names to be spoken, and no fate pronounced, but the gods were given birth within those intermixing waves.
-The first were were Lahmu and Lahamu; their names were spoken.
-But once the had fully ground and become mature of form, then were born Anshar and Kishar, and they outshoned them.(EE: Tablet 1: p.3)
+The first were Lahmu and Lahamu; their names were spoken.
+But once the had fully ground and become mature of form, then were born Anshar and Kishar, and they outshone them.(EE: Tablet 1: p.3)

-The Anu Lineage
+The Anu's Lineage

 Their first son was Anu, being as great as any of his forebears.
 And Anshar caused his son Anu to become just like himself.
-Froam Anu came Nudimmud, who was his spitting image and Nudimmud proved to be even greater than his forebears.
+From Anu came Nudimmud, who was his spitting image and Nudimmud proved to be even greater than his forebears.
 Profoundly wise and full of insight, with strength in his limbs, more infused with might than even his grandfather Anchar.

 (EE: Tablet 1: p.3)